grano/grano.github.io/_posts/2015-04-06-zeitgeist.md

 I recognize that I may be falling prey to some cognitive biases that are causing me to overstate the "defining spirit" of our particular period in history ([take your pick](http://en.wikipedia.org/wiki/List_of_cognitive_biases)).
 But it does seem like the impact of technology on society is one of the dominant and recurring narratives among writers and thinkers today.

 Here is a quick roundup of some things I’ve read recently on these topics.
-Not necessarily endorsements, simply articles that have come my way recently.
+Not necessarily endorsements, simply articles that have come my way.

 ####Automation